Welcome!

 · or does it enhance the “aboutness” or theme of the story with meaning (aboutness) and music (the best choice of words)?

-Do you feel satisfied on the “so what” questions of – why does this story matter and why will it be meaningful to a reader?
+Do you feel satisfied by the “so what” questions like why does this story matter and why will it be meaningful to a reader and why does it matter right now?

-Have you ended on a surprising yet inevitable note or discovered a “wow” ending?
+Have you ended on a surprising yet inevitable note or discovered a “wow” ending or provided an ending that will keep the reader thinking about the story even after the last page has been turned?

-Were you able to achieve all of the above in 500 words or less?
+Were you able to achieve everything above in 500 words or less?

 Wednesday, October 16, 2024